arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

   // Initialize serial communication at 115200 baud Serial.begin(115200);

-  Serial.println("- Arduino Nano R4 - OPAMP Voltage Follower Example started...");
+  Serial.println("- Arduino Nano R4 - OPAMP Example started...");
   Serial.println("- Initializing OPAMP in high-speed mode...");

   // Initialize OPAMP in high-speed mode OPAMP.begin(OPAMP_SPEED_HIGHSPEED);

   Serial.println("- OPAMP initialized successfully!");
-  Serial.println("- Connect A2 to A3 with a jumper wire for voltage follower configuration");
-  Serial.println("- Connect input signal to A1, output will be mirrored on A3");
-  Serial.println("- Test: Connect A1 to GND (0V) or 3.3V to verify voltage following");
+  Serial.println("- OPAMP is now ready for use with external connections");
+  Serial.println("- The behavior depends on how you connect the external components");
 }

 void loop() {
-  // In voltage follower mode, the OPAMP automatically mirrors
+  // The OPAMP operates automatically based on external connections
-  // the voltage from A1 (Plus) to A3 (Output)
-  // No additional code needed in the loop for basic voltage following
+  // No additional code needed in the loop

-  Serial.println("- OPAMP running in voltage follower mode...");
+  Serial.println("- OPAMP running...");
   delay(2000);
 }
 ```

-To test this example, configure the OPAMP voltage follower on the Nano R4 board as follows:
+To configure the OPAMP as a **voltage follower**, connect the Nano R4 board as follows:

 - Connect pin `A2` (-) to pin `A3` (Output) with a jumper wire
 - Connect the input signal to pin `A1` (+)